tangrams/tangram-docs/pages/Filters-Overview.md

 ```
 Analogous property structures exist in other data formats such as TopoJSON and Mapbox Vector Tiles.

-### A feature filter is a true statement about features it passes
+## Matching

+Every filter is a proposition: "This statement is true".
+Each feature is tested against each top-level filter, and if the feature's data doesn't contradict the filter, that feature will be drawn in any associated [`draw`](draw.md) styles, and passed on to any _sublayers_.

 The simplest type of feature filter is a statement about one named property of a feature.

-A property can match an exact value:
+A filter can match an exact value:
 ```yaml
 filter:
     kind: residential